Remy Ma Slams Nicki Minaj After Breaking Her Winning Streak At BET Awards

 Nicki later posted about the same show, writing, “According to Universal Records, this year alone, my album catalogue sold 325K worldwide and#ThePinkprint is now at 4 Million worldwide.
 Since January, I’ve received 11 billboard entries, and yesterday with that ASCAP award, I became the most awarded female rapper in history,” she added.
 “They don’t want you to post your achievements & accomplishments.
 It makes them uncomfortable.
 But you must!
 B/c everyday, ppl broadcast your failures.
 They shout them to the mountain tops.
 So never EVER stop posting your accomplishments.”

 However, Nicki didn’t show up to the awards, because she wanted to avoid the drama altogether.
 “Nicki has no desire to deal with her enemy on any level,” a source told HollywoodLife.com EXCLUSIVELY.
 “Nicki has decided to skip the BETs this year for several reasons.
 Avoiding the drama and headache of reigniting a feud that might come with bumping into Remy is just one of them.
-And besides, she’s a very busy lady with a performance at the NBA Awards scheduled for Money.
+And besides, she’s a very busy lady with a performance at the NBA Awards scheduled for Monday.
 She has little time to attend the BETs and honestly feels like the show is beneath her too.”

 HollywoodLifers, are you shocked Remy beat Nicki?